What is the Linkly Client?

 Control Panel – Power Management

-- From the Windows Start search, enter 'Control Panel'.
+- From the Windows Start search, enter 'Control Panel', click to open the Control Panel and then click on 'Power Options'.

-Open Control Panel and click on 'Power Options'. - Select current power plan and choose 'Change Plan Settings'.
+- Select current power plan and choose 'Change Plan Settings'

 - Select ‘Change Advanced Power Options’